-Liver disease doesn't always cause noticeable signs and symptoms.
-If signs and symptoms of liver disease do occur, they may include:
+Liver disease doesn't always cause symptoms that can be seen or felt.
+If there are symptoms of liver disease, they may include:

-- Abdominal pain and swelling
+- Belly pain and swelling.

-- Swelling in the legs and ankles
+- Swelling in the legs and ankles.

-- Itchy skin
+- Itchy skin.

-- Dark urine color
+- Dark urine.

-- Pale stool color
+- Pale stool.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Loss of appetite
+- Loss of appetite.